JanEGerken/ms-in-dnns/lecture_b/README.md

 #### Set up a service account and download credentials
 1. Search for "service accounts" in AIM & Admin at the top of the [Google Cloud mainpage](https://cloud.google.com/)
 2. Create a new service account and give it any name
-3. At "Grant this service account access to project", add the roles "Vertex AI Custom Code Service Agent", "Service Account User" and "Storage Object Admin"
+3. At "Permissions", add the roles "Vertex AI Custom Code Service Agent", "Service Account User" and "Storage Object Admin"
 4. The final settings can remain default, confirm the service account by clicking on "done".
 5. Click on the newly created service account and switch to the "Keys" tab
-6. Create a new key by clicking "ADD KEY" and "Create new key" and selecting the JSON format.
+6. Create a new key by clicking "Add key" and "Create new key" and selecting the JSON format.
 A `.json` file should be downloaded.
 7. Name the `.json` file `credentials.json` and place it in the `ms-in-dnns` root directory

 #### Change local settings
 In the `launch_vertex_job.py` script at the root of the `ms-in-dnns` directory, set
-- `PROJECT` to the project ID (12 digits) of your project, to be found e.g. in the [console](https://console.cloud.google.com/)
+- `PROJECT` to the project number (12 digits) of your project, to be found e.g. in the [console](https://console.cloud.google.com/)
 - `BUCKET` to the URI of the bucket you created, it is "gs://" followed by the bucket id found e.g. in the bucket details in the tab "CONFIGURATION", there it is written next to "gsutil URI".